Make Me Savory Food, Such As I Love

-Isaac should have known better; the Lord clearly indicated that his firstborn was not the covenantal heir (Gen. 25:23).
+Isaac should have known better.
+The Lord clearly indicated that his firstborn was not the covenantal heir (Gen. 25:23).
 Esau’s character, lack of discernment, indifference to spiritual principles and blatant disregard for the birthright should have been enough to warn Isaac he was making a grave error (Gen. 25:33).
-Yet, he stubbornly persisted in his determination to bless Esau.
+Yet, Isaac stubbornly persisted in his determination to bless Esau!

 Undoubtedly, Rebekah recognized Isaac’s preference for Esau and over the years had reminded that God chose Jacob as the covenantal heir.
 Apparently, Isaac refused to accept God’s explanation to Rebekah concerning the twins (25:23).
-And, in spite of her efforts, he obstinately determined to convey the blessing to Esau.
+In spite of her efforts, he obstinately determined to convey the blessing to Esau.

 In a flurry of activity, Jacob retrieved two kid goats at her request.
 Rebekah hurriedly prepared the meal.
 Working swiftly, she disguised Jacob’s appearance with Esau’s clothing and faked his hairy persona with skins of kid goats.

 With preparations in place, she sent Jacob with the food to Isaac.
-After Isaac tasted the food and convinced himself that Esau had brought him the requested meal, he pronounced the blessing:
+When Isaac tasted the food and convinced himself that Esau had brought him the requested meal, he pronounced the blessing:

 “Surely, the smell of my son